 You can equate $2000 to a one dollar per hour pay raise over a 2000 hour working year for your employees.
 From our experience, an average family of 4 spends about that much in routine health expenses each year.
 So depending on your generosity and ability of your company to pay the costs of your HSA plan you can consider that as your middle level class.
 Management could be higher and operating staff could be lower.
 You can operate your HSA for some time and determine what limits work for you.
 You, as the Planholder, can lower or raise these limits at any time simply by letting us know your intentions by email.

 You can always submit an eligible expense over successive multiple years until it is fully reimbursed.
 We will do that for you automatically at no charge, so send it in and we'll keep track of it for you.

-Note: Some providers obscure their administration fee by lumping it in with insurance products of questionable value that can be purchased separately for less elsewhere.
+NOTE: Increasingly, some providers obscure their claim administration fee by lumping it in with insurance products of questionable value that can be purchased separately elsewhere for less.